 - developmentally delayed people of all ages

 People with bachelor’s degrees may also get jobs as case managers, in which they make a treatment plan and monitor the progress of their clients.

 Some bachelor’s graduates will pursue certifications, such as the ABA certification to work with autistic children and adults, or the NCAC for professionals who want to help people overcome addiction.
 These allow a greater specialization without requiring a higher degree.

-Many people with a Psychology degree will go on to law school and obtain their JD.
-These students may enter corporate law, but many more use their experience to defend vulnerable populations and may work in contract law for a non-profit, family law, refugee and immigration law, and human rights.
+Many people with a Psychology degree will go on to law school and earn their JD.
+These students may enter corporate law, but many more use their experience to defend vulnerable populations and may work in contract law for:

 Area of Focus

 Depending on their specializations in their master’s or doctorate program, psychology graduates can work in a number of different fields with a wide population.
 Some focus on family and children, offering marriage counseling and parenting help for challenging children.
 Others may get ABA certified and work to help autistic children and adults develop the skills they need to live independently.